ScienceABC123/Simple-ARM-Graphics-Library/README.md

 DisplayBMP, displays a BMP at x,y (x,y is the location of the BMP upper-lefthand corner)

-GetPixelColor, returns the pixel color of a specified pixel (x,y) SetPixelColor, sets the pixel color at a specified pixel (x,y)
+GetPixelColor, returns the pixel color of a specified pixel (x,y)

+SetPixelColor, sets the pixel color at a specified pixel (x,y)

-I’ve included the source and object files not only of the library but also several fonts, a BMP I used for testing/debugging, as well as a C example program (SAGL_example_program.c) that brings it all together to show off its capabilities (FYI: I used a 1920x1080 monitor so if you are using a smaller monitor some objects may not be displayed).
-There is included a BMP showing the screen that the example program will generate.
+I’ve included the source and object files not only of the library but also several fonts, a BMP I used for testing/debugging, as well as a C example program (SAGL_example_program.c) that brings it all together to show off all its capabilities (FYI: I used a 1920x1080 monitor so if you are using a smaller monitor some objects may not be displayed).
+There is included a BMP (print_screen.bmp) showing the screen that the example program will generate.
 I've also included examples of the assembler commandline, and C compiler commandline I used.

 Note: The library does require that the frame buffer be contiguous in memory (shouldn’t be a problem nowadays), start in the upper-lefthand corner, scan left-to-right, top-to-bottom (again, shouldn’t be a problem nowadays), and the pixel depth be 32-bits-per-pixel (i.e. 24-bit color).